Rewards & Sanctions

-As in any large community, a code of behaviour is needed.
-Our school code of conduct encourages an awareness amongst students of other people’s needs and a respect for their property.
-We make sure that this code is known and understood by all students through their student planners, it is also displayed in every classroom.
+As in any large community, a code of conduct is needed to encourage an awareness amongst students of other people’s needs and a respect for their property.
+We make sure that this code is known and understood by all students through their student passports, it is also displayed in every classroom.

 Code of Conduct

 - Always ensure you are punctual.
 Once in the room settle down to work quickly and quietly.

 - Make sure you have the correct books and equipment for each lesson.

 - Listen to the teacher and follow instructions carefully.

 - Leave the room in a quiet and orderly manner.